ramadhafidz/ramadhafidz/README.md

 ## 💫 About Me
 - 🎓 Computer Science Student at Sultan Ageng Tirtayasa University
-- 🌱 Currently learning C++ & Python
+- 🌱 Currently learning ReactJS & NextJS
 - 👨‍💻 Interested in Web Development and Software Engineering
 - 📚 Always eager to learn new technologies
 - 😄 Pronouns: he/him